-- What really separates us from all other mammals?
+- What is one aspect of our body that separates us from all other mammals?

 - Is our two legs still forcing us to evolve?